jtarrio/signals/docs/radio.md

 - `product(carrier, signal)`: multiplies each sample of the `carrier` generator with the corresponding sample of the `signal` generator.
 - `modulateAM(carrierFreq, amplitude, signal)`: modulates the output of the `signal` generator in AM with a carrier with the given center frequency and amplitude.
 Only the I component of the `signal` generator's output is used.
 - `modulateFM(carrierFreq, maximumDeviation, amplitude, signal)`: modulates the output of the `signal` generator in FM with a carrier with the given center frequency, maximum deviation, and amplitude.
 Only the I component of the `signal` generator's output is used.
+- `wbfmSignal(mono, tcMicros?)`: generates a mono baseband signal that's suitable for modulating with WBFM, from the given signal.
+The optional `tcMicros` parameter lets you specify a time constant for the pre-emphasis filter (50 microseconds by default.)
+- `wbfmSignal(left, right, tcMicros?)`: generates a stereo baseband signal that's suitable for modulating with WBFM, from the given left and right signals.
+The optional `tcMicros` parameter lets you specify a time constant for the pre-emphasis filter (50 microseconds by default.)

 The following example shows a [`RealTimeSource`](../src/sources/realtime.ts) that includes several signals in different frequencies, with different modulation schemes, using some of the above generator functions: